joao-zanetti/Pthreads---Multiplication-of-square-matrices/README.md

 ```

 ### Performance:<br/>
-For better load balancing, the numbers of threads (nt) selected in define must be higher than number of processors: nt> processors.<br/>
+For better load balancing, the numbers of threads (nt) selected in define must be higher than number of processors:<br/> nt > number of processors.<br/>
 This improve lowest idleness of processors